 Durban - Countrywide pickets are planned this week to protest against Eskom’s application for 16 percent electricity increases every year over the next five years.

 The pickets by civil society organisations, environmentalists and unions will take place outside venues where the National Energy Regulator of South Africa (Nersa) will hold public hearings into Eskom’s application.

 The organisations also plan to make submissions at the hearings, arguing that not only will Eskom’s proposed increase be a financial burden on ordinary citizens, it will lead to thousands of job losses.

 Eskom’s application for a third multi-year price determination (MYPD) will see the price paid for electricity go from 61c a kWh in 2012/2013 to 128c in 2017/2018 – more than double over five years.

-The hearings will begin tomorrow in the Western Cape, moving to the Eastern Cape on Wednesday.
+The hearings will begin on Tuesday in the Western Cape, moving to the Eastern Cape on Wednesday.
 On Thursday the hearings will take place at Durban’s International Convention Centre.

 Speaking in Durban yesterday, Irvin Jim, secretary-general of the National Union of Metalworkers of SA (Numsa), said if the 16 percent increase was granted, more than 15 000 jobs in the foundry sector would be lost overnight.

 Jim said a snap electricity cost survey, conducted by Numsa in November on 10 energy-intensive production companies found that if the electricity increases went ahead, 37.5 percent of them anticipated closing.